 Polanski’s genre-highlight moments transcend Hammer at every turn: calm vampire faces suddenly turn feral and distorted when the fangs come out.
 Ferdy Mayne’s Count Von Krolock doesn’t compete with Bela Lugosi or Christopher Lee but instead strikes forth with an original aristocratic monster.
 When Mayne is singled out in comic effects –licking his teeth in anticipation of a feast — it’s only another expression of entitled arrogance; he might as well be a billionaire on a golf course.
 His undead parasite race is going to treat mankind like a free buffet.
 It’s what we’d have if the 1% had a taste for blood.

 Alfred and Professor Abronsius make a hopelessly defeatist pair of Vampire Hunters.
 Alfred barely understands the mission and has no stomach for the necessary violence.
-Abronsius is an enlightened idiot, a genius who can intuit the existence of radar in bats, yet can’t see beyond his nose.
-Abronsius is surrounded by superstitious peasants who pay him no attention, and he has zero persuasion skills.
-Worse, he’s status-minded and eager to fawn and toady before rich nobles like Von Krolock.
-As a lofty academic, he’s too easily distracted by Von Krolock’s lavish library.
+Abronsius is an enlightened idiot, a genius who intuits the existence of sonar in bats yet can’t see beyond his nose.
+Abronsius is surrounded by superstitious peasants who pay him no heed, and he has zero persuasion skills.
+Worse, he’s status-minded, eager to fawn and toady before rich nobles like Von Krolock.
+As a lofty academic he’s too easily distracted by Von Krolock’s lavish library.
 His lousy sense of priorities blows the whole mission: while their precious window of opportunity fades, Abronsius wastes time checking out the stars through the Count’s telescope.
 The irony is that Von Krolock offers Abronsius what he wants: an eternity of free time to study in that library, away from those morons at Koenigsberg University.
 That’s a really cruel vision of academia.

 The Fearless Vampire Killers’ odd tone blurs the line between funny and appalling.
 Shagal sneaks sex breaks with his scullery maid Magda (Fiona Lewis); his luck improves only after he becomes one of the undead: “Oi!
 Have you got the wrong vampire!”
 Sharon Tate’s Sara is an innocent comic plaything until bitten, after which she hides her neck wounds to deceive her admirer Alfred.
 Then she’s given a startling entrance as the Grand Prize in a gothic vampire happening, standing proud before a coven of blood-lusting ghouls.
 Elsewhere the movie makes us contemplate the horrid existence of undead corpse-vampires.
 The high-angle shot of an entire graveyard ‘coming to life’ is more expressive than anything in the Universal and Hammer libraries.
 The uncanny image of Shagal pulling Magda into a grave with him is unsettling on several levels.
 When we bury our dead, we naturally dream of them lying underground in the cold, asking why they’ve been abandoned.